Paradise Killer: Facts vs. Truth vs. Justice vs. Whiskey

 A big part of what carries the game as an experience is the cast.
 It’s full of big characters and bigger secrets-- and no one can be entirely trusted.
 They are a fabulously diverse set from all over the world, at least two characters are bisexual, and I was personally happy to see that your protagonist was a plus-size woman who is just as glamorous and smart and confident as anyone else in the game.
 That is a rare and wonderful thing indeed.

-Despite the lack of depth in PK's social mechanics, I found myself delighting in the way that the first pieces of information I got slowly blossomed into leads and secrets.
+Despite PK's social mechanics, I found myself delighting in the way that the first pieces of information I got slowly blossomed into leads and secrets.
 The more I understood the characters the less I felt I really knew about them; but instead of that not-knowing becoming a barrier to understanding, somehow realizing the ambiguity and causality of their relationships with each other made me feel like the world of the game itself made more sense.
 This felt especially pertinent when it came to characters who it seemed like I might be able to trust-- the married couple Sam and Lydia Daybreak, for example.
 Sam is the local bartender, Lydia the ferrywoman responsible for taking people between Islands.
 Even though they were cagey and mysterious they do seem like genuinely good people, despite troubled pasts.
 By the end of the game I was both more convinced of their honest intentions and also more convinced of their certain treachery.
 I’ll talk more about them later in relation to the endgame, but another good example of my evolving understanding was Akiko-14, the head of the island’s police force (called Marshals).

 Akiko is brusque, uncooperative, and regularly swears at you in Romanian.
 I definitely got frustrated trying to pry shreds of information from her since there’s no one more convinced that Henry (the demon-possessed Citizen who is your conveniently-caught prime suspect) is guilty.
 She never stopped being any of those things even as I took the time to develop Lady Love Dies’ relationship with her, but as you learn about Akiko’s relationships with the other characters and her involvement with at least one of the overarching conspiracies unfolding on the island, she very quickly becomes a tragic figure with honorable intentions that went awry.
 It’s her loyalty to her Marshals and her desire to save them from certain death that is the leverage needed to get Akiko to do things against the honor she so prizes.
 I knew less about her the more I learned because the picture I had been constructing fell apart when it came to the boiling point that was the crime: everyone’s true character was revealed in the course of that fateful night, and everyone was found wanting.

 I mentioned before that Paradise Killer is a reflection of our own world dialed up to 11.
-The game might be a UK product, but when politicians are arguing mid-pandemic that loss of life is a necessary sacrifice to keep our economy afloat, when people are dying because the prohibitively high cost of insulin forces them to ration-- it’s not hard to draw comparisons between the parasitic ways in which the elites of society prey on the most vulnerable as the Syndicate does, all for an esoteric cause that does nothing for the people paying the most grievous price.
+The game might be a UK product, but when American politicians are arguing mid-pandemic that loss of life is a necessary sacrifice to keep our economy afloat, when people are dying because the prohibitively high cost of insulin forces them to ration-- it’s not hard to draw comparisons between the parasitic ways in which the elites of society prey on the most vulnerable as the Syndicate does, all for an esoteric cause that does nothing for the people paying the most grievous price.

 "When The Truth Is Revealed, Love Dies."